 5. Apply Bleach Only to Nonporous Surfaces

 From floor to ceiling, you can disinfect virtually all nonporous surfaces with a diluted bleach solution.
 For the healthiest home, focus first on frequently touched surfaces, such as countertops, faucets, doorknobs, drawer pulls, sinks, tubs, and toilets.
 You also can wipe down plastic toy boxes, cabinets, doors, and sealed or painted wood furniture, but avoid bare wood and upholstered furniture.
 Bleach can cause bare wood grain to swell and can leave stains on upholstery.
-For porous items, use a different type of disinfectant that’s color-safe and won’t damage the item, such as Lysol Disinfectant Spray (available from Amazon and Target).
+For porous items, use a different type of disinfectant that’s color-safe and won’t damage the item, such as Lysol Disinfectant Spray (available at Amazon).

 6. Don’t Mix Bleach With Other Cleaners

 The safest way to use bleach is to mix it with water—nothing else.
 According to the Washington State Department of Health, when people combine bleach with ammonia, they create toxic fumes that can cause a number of physical symptoms if inhaled, including chest pain, shortness of breath, and even pneumonia.
 Mixing bleach with other ingredients such as vinegar or rubbing alcohol also can produce dangerous fumes, so the best course of action is to mix the bleach only with plain water.

 According to Clorox, a leading manufacturer of bleach products, you can safely sanitize household dishes, glasses, and flatware with bleach using a reduced concentration of bleach.
 Start by first washing and drying the dishes as you normally would, and then allowing them to soak for at least two minutes in a diluted bleach solution that contains 2 teaspoons of bleach for every 1 gallon of water.
 After removing the dishes from the bleach solution, allow them to air-dry on a dish rack.